FK Slovan Most pri Bratislave

 FK Slovan Most pri Bratislave is a Slovak association football club located in Most pri Bratislave.
 It currently plays in 3. liga (3rd tier in Slovak football system).
 The club was founded in 1955.

-Colors and badge

-Its colors are blue and white.
+Its colours are blue and white.

 Notable players

 The following players had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for Slovan.